Kyriosity/read-write/README+/software/README+/testing/README+/tests-pitfalls.md

 + Ever test your test to show the red sign.
 + Right anti-test counterpart (e.g. that shall throw exceptions)

+## Class focus (Place 2)

+The subject of tests are logical units through interfaces while implementation can be changed or swapped.

 ## Blind fit to green and carousel